yildirimadiguzel/productivity-trends-analysis/README.md

 - Identification of high-impact contributors
 - Patterns in contributor retention and churn
 - Effectiveness of experience as a predictor of productivity
+- Ranked list of key factors that most influence engineering throughput and quality
+- Actionable framework of engineering efficiency KPIs (e.g., lead time, cycle time, defect density)
+- Recommendations for targeted process improvements, such as reducing review bottlenecks or optimizing sprint scope

 ## Why This Analysis Matters